DFE-Digital/get-into-teaching-app/app/views/content/international-and-overseas/international-returners.md

 promo_content:
     - content/train-to-be-a-teacher/promos/learn-adviser-promo
 navigation: 20.15
-navigation_description: Find out why you should bring your teaching experience back to England.
+navigation_description: Bring your international skills and experience back to an English classroom and return to teach in England.
 date: "2020-04-07"
 accordion:
   numbered: true